 I’m not going to go into the exact specifics of how to apply for a business card in this post, but in general, when you apply for a business card, you’ll need to provide some info about your business.
 For example, here’s what the application screen looks like for the Chase Ink Preferred card.

 Again, remember, businesses are not just corporations.
 If you’ve done anything to earn income outside of your W-2 job, you can legitimately say that you are a business.
-It doesn’t have to be much either.
-I’d say estimating annual revenue of $1,000 is enough to legitimately qualify you for a business credit card.
-When I apply for business cards, I typically do so using my Airbnb business – which generates somewhere between $7,000 and $9,000 per year.
-I’ve applied for other business cards using my Rover income, or my Postmates/DoorDash/Uber Eats income, all of which only generate about $2,000 or so of side income each year.
+When I apply for business cards, I typically apply using my Airbnb business, which generates somewhere between $7,000 and $15,000 per year.
+I’ve applied for other business cards using my Rover business, my Wag business, or my Postmates/DoorDash/Uber Eats income, all of which only generate about $1,000 to $3,000 of income each year.

 For pretty much anyone who is into travel hacking, business credit cards are something that you should be taking advantage of.
 If you’re a regular reader of this blog, you probably already have some side hustle going on.
 Remember that you are a business when you do that – a business of you.
 So use that to your advantage to get business credit cards as you need them.
 You’ll be amazed at just how many points you can accumulate when you start taking advantage of these products.